-The Department is delighted to announce the appointment of a new faculty member, Dr Dajana Vuckovic, who will be joining us in December.
+The Department is delighted to announce the appointment of a new faculty member, Dr Dajana Vuckovic, who joined us last December.
 She comes from the Centre for Cellular and Biomolecular Research, University of Toronto, where she has been a postdoctoral fellow working with Prof. Andrew Emili.

 Dr Vuckovic is a bioanalytical chemist and her research interests include mass spectrometry, metabolomics, proteomics, chromatography and separation science, and sample preparation.

 Prof. Vuckovic is seeking graduate students and undergraduate project students to join her lab in 2013..